ubihazard/ddr5-spd-recovery/README.md

 The CRC values in the ROM must all match their respective computed values.
 If they don’t, this means the ROM is damaged: either due to previous illegal writes to it or because it couldn’t be read correctly from the SPD EEPROM device.
 You should delete it to avoid flashing it somewhere accidentally.

-An example of running `spdinfo` on a known good dump from TEAMGROUP T-Create Expert 6000 CL38 module:
+An example of `spdinfo` output on a known good dump from the TEAMGROUP T-Create Expert 6000 CL38 module:

 ```
 Manufacturer: 04ef